Mr. Michael Gunning reports

 VR Resources Ltd. has acquired, through staking, the Clipper gold-silver property, on trend with its Danbo and Amsel properties in the Walker Lane belt of west-central Nevada.
 This acquisition expands the company's exploration strategy at Danbo to encompass a district-scale structure and epithermal gold system.

-First-pass mapping and sampling at Clipper has revealed a widespread system of gold-silver epithermal quartz veins and silicified zones on trend with those at Danbo, located five kilometres to the northwest, along trend.
+First-pass mapping and sampling at Clipper have revealed a widespread system of gold-silver epithermal quartz veins and silicified zones on trend with those at Danbo, located five kilometres to the northwest, along trend.
 Like Danbo, Clipper hosts a series of parallel vein systems across a width of 1.2 kilometres to 1.5 kilometres.
 From 28 surface grab samples collected during mapping this summer, 10 exceed one g/t gold, with values of up to 12.8 g/t gold in vein outcrops, and up to 58.3 g/t gold and 809 g/t silver in samples from around historic workings, which are scattered across the Clipper property.
 Anecdotal documentation by the Nevada Bureau of Mines of artisanal production from the Clipper mine reports grades of up to 15 ounces per tonne gold equivalent (514 g/t).

 The staking of the Clipper property is the result of a regional exploration initiative conducted by VR through the summer of 2018, along a newly identified structural corridor parallel to the northern margin of the Walker Lane belt.
 The northwest-southeast trending structural corridor cuts a tertiary rhyolite volcanic centre, named the Big Ten caldera, and the Clipper, Danbo and Amsel gold systems all occur near fault offsets or fault intersections within the corridor.
 The Round Mountain (16 million ounces gold) and Manhattan (800,000 ounces gold) epithermal gold systems occur in similarly aged rhyolite caldera centres immediately to the northwest.
 Furthermore, the low-sulphidation character of the hydrothermal system at Big Ten is comparable with that at Round Mountain.

 Common elements at the company's Amsel, Danbo and Clipper properties strengthen the Big Ten structural and mineral trend.
 Quartz veins are subvertical and northwesterly striking, parallel to the Big Ten trend itself.
-Sulphide is present in gold-bearing veins, but Danbo and Clipper represent a low-sulphidation system overall.
+Sulphide is present in gold-bearing veins, but Danbo and Clipper represent a low-sulphidation system over all.
 Quartz veins are commonly spatially associated with silicified ribs at Clipper and within a broader topographic knob of bleached and silicified rhyolite tuff at Amsel.

 Commenting on the news today, VR's chief executive officer, Dr. Gunning, stated: "While the Clipper property has stand-alone potential

-based on the number of gold-bearing veins and the overall dimensions of the quartz vein system, it also serves to confirm a district-scale Big Ten strategy and exploration model going forward.
+based on the number of gold-bearing veins and the over all dimensions of the quartz vein system, it also serves to confirm a district-scale Big Ten strategy and exploration model going forward.
 Concurrent exploration at all three properties and throughout the trend will benefit from shared synergies and leveraged learning; overall, the company will have the ability to evaluate and prioritize the most fertile parts of a structural corridor and mineral trend more than 10 kilometres long of gold-bearing quartz veins.
 The size of the nearby Round Mountain epithermal gold system underscores the relevance of the potential of the Big Ten corridor, based on their similar ages, setting and chemistry."

 Drill permitting at Danbo progressed in 2018.
 Planned drill hole locations are straightforward based both on the surface location of gold-bearing veins and nearby existing historic mine roads.
 The company has initiated planning for a early spring biology survey, a final step in permitting, and continues to plan for a first-pass drill program in 2019.